JakeAsiddao/ecommerce-website/user-testing-report.md

 # User Testing Report

-User testing was conducted by {your name} on {specific date} between the times of {start time} and {end time} with the following participants:
+User testing was conducted by {Jake Asiddao} on {March 28th 2014} between the times of {2pm} and {5pm} with the following participants:

 - {Michelle Dugas}
 - {Alissa Dicaire}